ahustis20/ExampleProjects/README.md

 # Projects
-This repository contains different projects that I have completed in Java and Python respectively.
+This repository contains different projects that I have completed throughout my time at Montana State University.

 <h3>
   CSCI 446 - Artifical Intelligence – Sudoku Solver
   </h3>
   <p>
   This projects reads in a .csv file with an incomplete sudoku puzzle and solves it uses multiple different algorithms; Backtracking, Backtracking with Forward Checking, Genetic Algorithm and Simulated Annealing.
-This was a partner project completed with Max Lineberger.
 I wrote the Genetic Algorithm and the Backtracking with Forward Checking.
-The other two were written by Max.
+The other two were written by my partner Max Lineberger.
   </p>

 <h3>